paritytech/polkadot/roadmap/implementors-guide/guide.md

 enum CandidateSelectionSubsystemMessage {
   /// A new parachain candidate has arrived from a collator and should be considered for seconding.
   NewCandidate(PoV, ParachainBlock),
+  /// We recommended a particular candidate to be seconded, but it was invalid; penalize the collator.
+  Invalid(CandidateReceipt),
 }
 ```